Brighton student life

 Live in safe, modern and comfortable accommodation in Brighton.
 Choose from on-campus rooms, student accommodation off-campus, or a homestay family.
 Whatever you choose you will be part of a friendly community and make new friends.

-Bellerbys College Brighton offers a wide choice of subjects for 14 to 18 year olds.
-Study options include GCSEs, A Levels and university preparation courses.
+Bellerbys College Brighton offers a wide choice of subjects for students aged 16 and older.
+Study options include A Levels and other university preparation courses.
 Find out what the College campus is like, what you can study and take an interactive tour.